 As your due date approaches, your partner may be feeling some anxiety over how to best support you during labor.
 The following seven points are what I typically suggest to worried partners.

 The most common suggestions I make to clients during late pregnancy is to stay informed, rested and positive.
 Create a bubble-of-peace around you!
 I suggest self-care by relaxing with music, hypnosis, aromatherapy and hydrotherapy.
 While a client is at home during early labor, I typically suggest that she enjoys a long, warm bath to relax her muscles completely so she might be able to sleep between contractions.
 It is important for her to rest and allow labor to advance on its own.
 Save the shower for when you are at the hospital, which may provide pain relief and facilitate labor progress.
-Keep reading for more tips and reminders for both the intrapartum and postnatal experience.
+Keep reading for more tips and reminders for an optimal perinatal experience.

 1. Learn to time contractions.